Information about how to apply for DBS checks.

 - As part of your DBS application you will required to attend a Post Office local to where you live to confirm your identity.
 The online application form will ask you to select the identity documentation you will be taking to the Post Office.

-- Once you have selected your identity documentation, and provided the required information, the online system will generate a barcode.
+- Once you have selected your identity documentation, and provided the required information, the online system will generate a QR code.

-- You will need to take your barcode and the identity documentation selected to a Post Office where they will verify your identity.
+- You will need to take your QR code and the identity documentation selected to a Post Office where they will verify your identity.

 - Once the Post Office has verified your identity, they will confirm this with our third party provider